oar-team/batsim/docs/protocol.rst

 This event means that one job has been submitted within Batsim.
 It is sent whenever a job coming from Batsim inputs (workloads and workflows) has been submitted.
-If dynamic job submissions are enabled, this event is sent as a reply to a SUBMIT_JOB_ event if and only if dynamic job submissions acknowledgements are also enabled.
+If dynamic jobs registration is enabled, this event is sent as a reply to a SUBMIT_JOB_ event if and only if dynamic jobs registration acknowledgements are also enabled.
-More information can be found in `Dynamic submission of jobs`_.
+More information can be found in `Dynamic registration of jobs`_.

 The ``job_id`` field is always sent and contains a unique job identifier.
 If redis is enabled, ``job_id`` is the only forwarded field.
 Otherwise (i.e., if redis is disabled), a JSON description of the job is forwarded in the ``job`` field.

-A JSON description of the job profile is sent if and only if profiles forwarding is enabled.
+A JSON description of the job profile is sent if and only if profiles forwarding is enabled (see :ref:`cli`).

 **data**: a job id and optional information depending on how Batsim has been called (see :ref:`cli`).